-The table below sets forth the total AUM for each of our investment teams and strategies as of June 30, 2015, the inception date for each investment composite, and the average annual total returns for each strategy and its respective broad-based benchmark over a multi-horizon time period as of June 30, 2015.
+The table below sets forth the total AUM for each of our investment teams and strategies as of September 30, 2015, the inception date for each investment composite, and the average annual total returns for each strategy and its respective broad-based benchmark (and style benchmark, if applicable) over a multi-horizon time period as of September 30, 2015.
+Returns for periods of less than one year are not annualized.